Putting the Chic in Psychic

 “For being a dick to you.”

 “You weren’t a dick,” I said.
 Okay, maybe a little bit, but I was frequently a bitch and a half, so I couldn’t very well complain.
-After all, he’d put up with a lot from me.

 He raised his brows in clear disbelief.
 “I was, and I’m concerned that you aren’t calling me on it.”